cljoly/miniflux-gemini/README.md

 # miniflux-gemini

-Expose your Miniflux instance to Gemini
+Expose your Miniflux instance over the Gemini protocol.